IEE-TUGraz/GridTool/README.md

   <b>Figure 2.</b> Step-by-step guide for how to use the GridTool.
 </p>

+## Use in ESMs
+1) Before using the data for power flow caculcations in ESMs, the results should be reviewed and rechecked with other sources (like the grid map from ENTSO-E [[2]]([https://doi.org/10.36227/techrxiv.20551569](https://www.entsoe.eu/data/map/)).
+2) The column "Note" should be checked for the following comments, which indicate a problem with the line:
+  a) **multiple vlevels**: Line has multiple voltage levels assigned to it.
+If it has more systems than votlage levels, the line might not have been multiplied correctl.
+See also warning in the MATLAB console.
+  b) **potentially DC**: This indicates that the line could be a DC-line based on tag information.
+Recheck with other sources advised.
+3) Add values for electric parameters (R, XL, XC, Itherm) to each line.
+4) To allow power flow between different voltage levels, transformers need to be added between nodes at the same power station.
+These can easily be identified by the same lat- and lon-coordinates.
+5) Integrate the data into you ESM.
+6)

 ## Illustrative Example: Austrian Transmission Grid
 In the figure below is a comparison between the official grid map from the Austrian transmission system operator APG (downloaded: August 3rd, 2022) and the result of the GridTool (data downloaded from OpenStreetMap: August 2nd, 2022).
 To run this illustrative example, you can use the *2022-08-02_Austria_220kV_and_380kV.json* file found in this repository with the GridTool.
 Figure 3 compares the official grid map from Austrias transmission system operator [APG](https://www.apg.at/stromnetz/stromnetz-oesterreich/) with the results of the GridTool.